-The speedwell brothers (below) have terrible but funny Japanese names, which were given by Dr. Tomitaro Makino, a late Japanese botanist:
+The speedwell siblings (below) have terrible but funny Japanese names, which were given by Dr. Tomitaro Makino, a late Japanese botanist:

 - Veronica polita (grey field-speedwell) named "inu no fuguri," which translates to "dog's balls," after the resemblance of its fruit shape to dog's balls.